 WORKSHOPS

-Djalma Primordial Science regularly leads workshops for actors, dancers, visual artists and all those interested in exploring movement and sound from unconditioned spaces internal to the body.
-Djalma workshops have been hosted internationally by organizations such as Mime Centrum Berlin, Antagon theaterAKTion, Theater Training Initiative of London, Exploratorium Berlin, Nordic School of Butoh, and RAMDAM.
+Ephia Gburek regularly leads workshops for actors, dancers, visual artists and all those interested in exploring movement from unconditioned spaces internal to the body.
+Her workshops have been hosted internationally by the Mime Centrum Berlin, Theater Training Initiative of London, Exploratorium Berlin, Nordic School of Butoh, and RAMDAM.
+Ephia is a guest teacher at Contemporary Physical Performance Making master's program at the Estonian Academy of Music and Theater, Tallinn.

 PROCESS/

-I enter a space in order to sense her perspective.
-I ask this space how to dance within her...
+I enter a place in order to sense her perspective.
+I ask this place how to dance within her...

-Considering nature as our primordial teacher, we explore the physical and emotional connection between the body and its environment.
-We come into resonance through a process of tactile listening, sensory games, and multiple ways of seeing and receiving.
+Through tactile listening and multiple ways of seeing and receiving, we open passages between the body and the environment, the quotidian and the dream, the individual and the group.
 Blinded, we lengthen our nerves beyond the clothing of the skin to expand our perception of the “living space” which surrounds us.

-I begin to be involved, to be enveloped, to lack a point of view.
-I begin to feel....
+I begin to be involved, to be enveloped.
+Immersed, I lack a point of view.
+I begin to feel...

 Ice nervously cracks, crystals of sugar sigh and dissolve into the tea, water vapor condenses on the face of the stone, smoke wanders lazily across the wool of the pull-over.
-From our observations, from our sensations, we delve into the secret life of Matter and bring forth a dance.
-We research a cycle of reciprocity: Matter which animates the interior of our body, the interior of our body which animates Matter.
+Human-being rediscovers relation to his material cousins.
+Untamed existences, moving beyond or falling short of expression :

 DAILY FLOW/